looi-wh/ffmpegOverlay/README.md

 - Edit and find the section for the settings first (make sure its what you want)
 - Please ensure read and write permission is done properly
 - V9 and H265 conversion is not recommended as it takes too long to convert
+- Containers other than mp4, mov and mkv might have buggy subtitles that doesnt work
 - The default settings is optimized for video streaming
 - Before starting conversion, script will ask you to press the enter key to start
 - And lastly, if there are any issues, please send it to the issue or contact me instead